vishalg4/MyRecipesApp/README.md

 A sample app that display list of Recipes.
 This App uses Kotlin and set of Android Jetpack libraries plus Retrofit to display data from REST API(Unsplash).

+* This App comprises UI test cases using Espresso testing framework.

+* it also covers Unit test cases using Junit and MockK library.

 ### Prerequisites